 There’s a lot to love about Caler Edwards’ Design.
 Build.
 Launch YouTube series about designing with Webflow.
 Not only do users learn the fundamentals of web design like navigation and responsive web design, they also end up with their own portfolio website.

 One of the strongest features of this web series is that it begins the design process with the free-to-download Adobe XD app.
 Once you download the app, Caler teaches you how to wireframe as well as some of the basics of UX and UI design.
 Then, Caler touches on SEO, how to use Webflow to add title tags, meta descriptions, and how open graph systems work for social media.

 7. Learn UI/UX

-From the basics of UX and usability, prototyping, to the final hand off, these video classes teach every part of the design process so that beginners who complete them will have the essential skills needed to create their first website.
+From the basics of UX, usability, and prototyping, to the final handoff, these classes teach every part of the design process so you can leave feeling confident in creating your first website.

 Udemy offers a wide range of self-paced web design courses catering to various skill levels, from beginners to advanced users.
 The platform offers dozens of courses on subjects like responsive web design, WordPress, Figma, and even Webflow websites.